 Pinterest has experienced tremendous growth in 2020, nearly doubling its users!
 One of the fastest-growing demographics is international users.
 As a US-based company, it is important not to have tunnel vision but to see the big picture of Pinterest marketing beyond the U.S.

-This month inside the Collective (our Pinterest Marketing Membership Community), we are talking all about Pinterest marketing beyond the U.S. and ways to market as an international business and to Pinterest users in your home country.
+This month, we are talking all about Pinterest marketing beyond the U.S. and ways to market as an international business and to Pinterest users in your home country.

 Today we are talking with Sanne Raaimakers-Boons of Socially Sanne.
 Sanne lives in Europe so we really wanted to hear her perspective on what it’s like to market in the Netherlands using Pinterest and what her experience has been with educating her clients about Pinterest marketing.

 There are some really good “Aha” moments in this episode, where Sanne answers questions that many people have been asking us for years.

 Questions such as:

 • Should I use the same language on boards?

 • Should I create a separate English-speaking board and a home country language board?

 We really delve deep into those questions to get you the answers you need.
 We’re going to spend the next four weeks talking specifically about international topics because that is the fastest-growing segment on Pinterest.